couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### `view`

-These indexes are the default and use map-reduce views.
 This type of index is always available once `ensureIndexes` is called and will work with any Couchbase Server version.

 Because views use map-reduce, certain types of queries can be faster as the query can be parallelized over all nodes in the cluster, with each node returning only partial results.
 One of the cons of views is that they are eventually consistent by default, and incur a performance